 D&I Falls Flat When It’s All About Numbers

-Thus, the approach to diversity ultimately falls flat if we are not including the human, subjective aspect.
-D&I is not only about fulfilling quotas or arbitrary checklists.
-It is not about following rules by the book and trying to assess each human being like a machine— no, that is what caused the problem in the first place.
+Thus, the approach to diversity ultimately falls flat if we are not including the human, subjective aspect through storytelling.
+D&I is not only about fulfilling quotas.
+It is not about following rules by the book and trying to assess human beings like machines— no, that is what caused the problem in the first place.

-And if a company claims to be all about people and culture, it cannot treat people like just a number or metric.
+If a company claims to care about people and culture, it cannot treat people like just a number or metric.